seandroid-analytics/selint/instructions.md

 We are planning to allow different plugin configuration files to be individually specified for each plugin in the future.

 # Existing plugins
-The existing plugins, how to configure them and how to interpret their output are explained in the sections below.
+The following sections describe the existing plugins, how to configure them and how to interpret their output.
-## global_macros
+## Global_macros
 The `global_macros` plugin suggests new usages of global macros.
 Using M4 macros where applicable produces a more compact and readable policy.
 #### Configuration